 Gardens of Salonica

 This longtime northeast Minneapolis favorite — a staple since 1991 — is offering a family-style deal.
 Choose a pair of entrees (moussaka, baked pasta, stuffed grape leaves, baked beans with tomato), with two choices of meat (gyro, chicken or pork souvlakia, meatballs), a choice of sauce, a quart of Greek salad and pita, all for $55.
 Delivery and curbside, 11 a.m.-8 p.m.
 Tue.-Sat.

 George and the Dragon

-It's the kind of casual restaurant that everyone wishes were in their neighborhood.
-The English pub menu includes burgers, beef rib toasties, curried chicken salad sandwiches, slow-braised beef ribs, a daily curry special, a pretty salmon-snap pea salad and fish (Alaskan cod) and chips.
-Takeout, curbside and delivery, 11:30 a.m.-8 p.m.
+It’s the kind of casual restaurant that everyone wishes were in their neighborhood.
+The English pub menu includes burgers, beef rib toastier, curried chicken salad sandwiches, slow-braised beef ribs, a daily curry special, a pretty salmon-snap pea salad and fish (Alaskan cod) and chips.
+Delivery, takeout and curbside, 11:30 a.m.-8 p.m.
 Mon.-Sat.

 813 W. 50th St., Mpls., 612-208-1047, ganddpub.com

 Glam Doll Donuts